-1. Completion of one semester where the candidate will be required to complete a minimum of 40 hours per week in a school setting.

-2. Completion of two continuous semesters where the candidate will be required to complete a minimum of 20 hours per week in a school setting.
+- 1. Completion of one semester where the candidate will be required to complete a minimum of 40 hours per week in a school setting. - 2.
+Completion of two continuous semesters where the candidate will be required to complete a minimum of 20 hours per week in a school setting.

-Candidates employed by the school system will be required to obtain permission from their principal or designated school official for release time to pursue their internship requirement.
-NSU policy does not allow candidates to complete their internship at the school where they currently work, even if school districts and/or principals provide permission.
+Candidates employed by the school system will be required to obtain permission from their principal or designated school official for release time to pursue their internship.
+Candidates may be required to take a leave of absence or make other necessary arrangements to fulfill this requirement.
+Candidates are not permitted to complete their internship experience at the school where they work, unless they are employed as a school counselor and there is a supervisor within the school who meets the requirements put forth by the FL DOE.
+Candidates must seek prior approval from the program coordinator to be placed at a school where they are employed.
 Please be advised that waiver of practicum and internship experience for any reason will not be permitted.
 The candidate must file an application for practicum and internship and receive approval prior to registering for these courses.